Little Data, Big Data

 Here's some examples of how your finished chart might look

 Remember, the purpose of the chart is to visualise the data and clearly communicate its meaning.
 Different charts tell different stories about data (and they can sometimes be completely meaningless or misleading).
-All of the charts below were created from the same set of data.. some make the meaning clear and easy to understand, and others not so much!
+All of the charts below were created from the same set of data... as you can see, some make the meaning fairly clear and easy to understand, and others not so much!

 Make sure the story your chart tells is a meaningful one!